 Is There an Alternative to the CPAP Machine?

 There may be an alternative for you in oral appliance therapy.
 It’s easy, comfortable, and simple, and it’s proven to be effective.
-If that sounds like it could work for you, then contact us today here at Koala® Center for Sleep & TMJ Disorders so we can help you make a fully informed decision as to how to proceed.
+If that sounds like it could work for you, then come to Koala® Center For Sleep & TMJ Disorders so we can help you make a fully informed decision as to how to proceed.
+For more information, call us or visit us online to book an appointment.
+We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 What’s truly necessary is to treat sleep apnea appropriately.
 If it’s left untreated, sleep apnea can lead to chronic conditions like hypertension and heart disease.
 It’s very common for professionals to recommend a CPAP machine to treat sleep apnea, but you might have reservations about using one.
 You may have learned that the machine is big and bulky, so it can’t be used portably unless you buy an expensive portable unit.
 The machine can be uncomfortable to use, as it requires you to use a face mask or nose piece during sleep, and the machine is often loud too, so it can wake a sleep partner at night.